Bank worker shoots dead four colleagues in Louisville, Kentucky | Law-Order

 Kentucky Governor Andy Beshear, on the verge of tears, said during a news briefing that he knew some of the victims, including Elliot, a senior vice president at the bank.
 "He taught me how to help build my law career, he helped me become governor, he gave me advice on being a good dad," Beshear said.
 "One of the people I talked to most in the world."

-The shooter worked at the bank as an intern for three summers from 2018 to 2020 before becoming a full-time employee in 2022 as a portfolio banker, according to a LinkedIn profile page.
-He had no prior contact with Louisville police, the police chief said.
-"This was a targeted act of evil violence" Craig Greenberg, mayor of the city of 625,000, told reporters at the briefing.
+"This was a targeted act of evil violence" Craig Greenberg, the mayor of Louisville, a city of 625,000, told reporters at the briefing.
 Greenberg said he was also friends with Elliot, who had worked on the mayoral transition campaign.
+It is not the first time that a gun rampage has been live-streamed by an attacker.
+The gunman who killed 10 people in a racially motivated shooting at a Buffalo, New York, grocery store in May 2022 had live-streamed his attack, as had the attacker who killed 51 people in the May 2019 at two mosques in Christchurch, New Zealand.

 Mass shootings have become commonplace in the United States.
-So far this year, the nation has experienced 146 mass shootings — using the definition of four or more shot or killed, not including the shooter — according to the nonprofit Gun Violence Archive.
+So far in 2023, the nation has experienced 146 mass shootings, the most at this point in the year since 2016 — using the definition of four or more shot or killed, not including the shooter — according to the nonprofit Gun Violence Archive.
 In one of the most recent high-profile incidents, three 9-year-old students and three staff members were killed at a school in Nashville, Tennessee, by a former student on March 27.

-In a separate unrelated incident hours after Monday's attack, a man was killed and a woman injured in a shooting outside a Louisville community college, officials said.
+In an unrelated incident hours after Monday's attack, a man was killed and a woman was injured in a shooting outside a Louisville community college, officials said.
 Police said there were multiple suspects in the shooting at Jefferson Community and Technical College, about two miles (3.2 km) from the bank, who fled the scene and remained at large.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)